-All applications must be submitted between January 15 through February 15 via our online application site (when you apply, you will notice that the site is hosted by the School of Art in support of this college activity; it, however, has restricted access).
+All applications must be submitted between January 15 and February 15 via our online application site.
+When you apply, you will notice that the site is hosted by the School of Art in support of this college activity; it, however, has restricted access.
 Your application is your chance to tell us about your proposed project, why it's interesting and how you plan to use the grant.
 Your finished application will include:

 - A full proposal, following the criteria provided (provide a proposal that is written in clear layman's language (i.e., for someone with no knowledge of your project and area of academic pursuit)

 - A detailed budget for the project

 - Pertinent supporting materials, including prior work samples, preliminary research, etc.

 Applicants can request FRC support to obtain research materials, hire student assistants or outside contractors, purchase equipment, rent time in a recording studio, etc., as required to create the work.
 Collaborative projects are welcome, and partnerships across disciplines are encouraged.
 Projects are to be primarily faculty research projects.
 This grant is NOT intended to:

 - Fund student research that is being overseen by faculty

 - Support initiatives that are primarily pedagogical in nature (research projects that have a pedagogical element are welcome, but if your project is primarily aimed at course development or classroom innovation, then the Wimmer Faculty Fellows Grant and other resources aimed at teaching would be more appropriate funding sources)